Skip to main content

 Here are the essential concepts you must grasp in order to answer the question correctly.

 The lac operon is a set of genes in E. coli that are involved in the metabolism of lactose.
-It consists of three structural genes (lacZ, lacY, and lacA) and is regulated by a promoter and an operator.
-The operon is activated in the presence of lactose and repressed when glucose is available, demonstrating a classic example of gene regulation in prokaryotes.
+It consists of three structural genes (lacZ, lacY, and lacA) and regulatory elements, including a promoter and an operator.
+The operon is activated in the presence of lactose and repressed when glucose is available, illustrating the principles of gene regulation in prokaryotes.

 Recommended video: